 Which hand Do You Strum A Guitar With?

-When you are trying to discover which hand to play the guitar, one quick way to decide is to strum the guitar.
+When you are trying to discover which orientation to play, one quick way to decide is to strum the guitar.

-First begin with your right hand and then flip the guitar over and strum with your left.
-If you have access to both a right handed guitar and a left handed guitar try each one.
+First begin with your right hand and then flip the instrument over and strum with your left.
+If you have access to both a right and a left handed guitar try each one.